learn-co-curriculum/phase-1-html-forms/README.md

 sends.

 The second attribute, `method`, sets the _HTTP method_ the browser will use to send the user information to the server.
-You can think of "HTTP method" as being like an envelope type.
+You can think of "_HTTP method_" as being like an envelope type.
 Some envelopes are good for documents, others are good for confidential letters, and yet others are good for overseas mail.
 The _HTTP methods_ used in a forms are `GET` and `POST`.